 - Don’t buy a used Tesla.
 After going through the math on discounts and tax breaks, you will find that new Teslas are cheaper than the used prices in most cases.
 Search for inventory models here, which are never sold units that may have been demos or just excess production.
 You want to have the choice of options, longer warranty and recent improvements anyway.
 Tesla has a certified pre-owned (CPO) site with inventory if you want to double-check.
 Remember, CPO cars do not qualify for the $1,000 referral discount or other tax rebates.

 - Consider the avoiding the full-self driving (FSD) option at purchase as it is not working yet.
 Wait for it to get debugged and regulatory approval and upgrade then.
+I have a friend who bought a Model X to get the autopilot FSD and upgraded a couple years later to a new model never enjoying the expensive option.

 Q: If I have questions, can I contact you before I order?